The Unresponsive Agent

 Customers… Use the list of questions below to help you understand what an agent needs to know in order to effectively respond to you.
 Chances are you are not going to work with all 10 agents you contacted.
 Chances are that if you select carefully, and provide one agent with this information, you can have a very happy and successful relationship with an agent that understands what you are looking for.
 The job of marketing real estate is how we make a living.
 It is how we feed our families.
 Our time is valuable.
 If you desire a serious response from an agent, one that costs the agent his time and knowledge, then you need to communicate your sincerity to the agent by giving them the information they need.

-Agents… Use the list of questions below to help you draw out your customer’s needs, wants, and desires.
+Agents… Use the list of questions below to help you draw out your customer’s needs, wants, and desires as it pertains to available land for sale.
 Use it to guide them into a purchase that is realistic for them.
 Use it to QUALIFY your potential customers so that you can spend your time working with ready, willing, and able buyers.
 Use it to “weed-out” the tire-kickers and time wasters (Yes, I just called some potential customers time wasters).
 Use it so that you don’t succumb to customer apathy.
 Be proactive.
 Be professional.

 Questions Every Customer Should Answer When Buying Rural Property